Pysanky are a lot like Asheville- unique, fun and colorful!

 1. Click below to email Andrea to set up a date and time.

-2. If you need the supplies, order necessary supplies from Andrea (I will provide you with a list) and order online from the Ukrainian Gift Shop.
+2. If you need the supplies, order necessary supplies from Andrea (I will provide you with a list) and pick up from Studio A, or order online from the Ukrainian Gift Shop.

 3. I will send you instructions on preparing your eggs before class.

 4. Enjoy a three hour private class over Zoom with Andrea.

 $65 for a three hour session per person for 1 to 3 people. $60 per person for 4 to 6 people. $45 per person for 11 or more people.
 Andrea will send you your choice of Square, Paypal or Venmo invoice, or prepay with a check via snail mail.
 Tuition does not include the cost of supplies.